wesrupert/vim/README.md

 I also like knowing the current directory for fast file actions.
 So I put it in the titlebar of the window.
 Also, I dislike the sound of the error bell, so I disabled it.

-The last notable modification is that NERDTree is set to open when a file is not given to vim on startup.
-Nice easy way to navigate to the file you want to edit, or if you don't want it just hit `q`.

 ## Notable plugins
 This bundle contains multiple plugins.
 The most noteworthy (or the ones that have extra commands) are listed here. __Note__: These may not be up to date!
 I update them periodically, but go to the given link to check if there is a newer version!